 Hopping between tropical island paradises and catching those early morning waves can be hard work.
 So it’s important to know the best cafes in Siargao to eat breakfast when you need to refuel.
 These all-day breakfast spots are laid back, relaxed and chilled – just like the entire island.
 In Siargao, there’s no need to rush and you can take your time in savouring your food and drink.
 And another good thing?
 Most of the time, shoes are optional.

-THE BEST PLACES FOR COFFEE AND BRUNCH IN SIARGAO
+THE BEST PLACES FOR BREAKFAST AND COFFEE IN SIARGAO